 When viewed in context with its placement on a lot and all its outbuildings, the Charleston Single served the purpose of an in-town plantation.

-While the form of the Charleston Single persisted, the elements of style evolved through the architectural periods of the 18th and 19th centuries.
+While the form of the Charleston Single persisted, the elements of exterior adornment evolved through the architectural periods of the 18th and 19th centuries.

-From the modest early designs of traditional weatherboard and stately Federal styles, many Charleston Single Houses later incorporated elements of the Greek Revival, Italianate, and Gothic Revival periods – seen in new builds and very often in renovations performed in the mid-to-late 1800s.
+From the modest early designs of traditional weatherboard and stately Federal styles, many Charleston Single Houses later incorporated elements of the Greek Revival, Italianate, and Queen Anne periods – seen in new builds and very often in renovations performed in the mid-to-late 1800s.

 Modifications appear in some Charleston Single Houses that, while perhaps not exemplifying every element of the design, are still based on a floor plan that is one room wide with a central entry.